-ENR CSO have supported the process for the draft national wetlands policy and wetlands bill and undertook a study on the impacts of rising water levels on wetlands in Lake Victoria that reinforced earlier views surrounding the fears on increased encroachment on wetlands.
+ENR CSO have supported the process for the draft national w policy and wetlands bill and undertook a study on the impacts of rising water levels on wetlands in Lake Victoria that reinforced earlier view unding the fears on increased encroachment on wetla

-Civil society have utilized the presidential directive to evict encroachers in wetlands to engage communities; supported The East African Crude Oil Pipeline (EACOP) has been another area communities to develop wetland management guidelines, form of contestation, with CSOs building the capacity of communities in wetland management committees and demarcate wetlands.
-As a districts aligned along the pipeline to be able to demand for compliance result, 1,500 ha of degraded wetlands have been restored, with to international best practices and provisions in the oil and gas laws installation of concrete pillars at the highest water mark of the wetland, as well as environmental laws of Uganda. in some instances bamboo seedlings were planted at an interval of 5 meters in between the concrete pillars.
+Civil society have utilized the presidential directive to evict encroachers in wetlands to engage communities; supported communities to develop wetland management guidelines, form wetland management committees and demarcate wetlands.
+As a result, 1,500 ha of degraded wetlands have been restored, with installation of concrete pillars at the highest water mark of the wetland, in some instances bamboo seedlings were planted at an interval of 5 meters in between the concrete pillars.

-Figure 2.
-Refugees participating in the demarcation of Kakoni Wetland in Kyaka II refugee settlement.
-Photo Credit: Joint Efforts to Save the Environment.
+Kakoni Wetland in Kyaka II refugee settlement.
+Photo Credit: Joint Efforts to Save the Environm